Tahir001/website/_pages/about.md

 Currently, I am involved in a few exciting initiatives:

 - 👨‍💻 Software Engineer at BlueCat
-- 🧪 Data Scientist / ML Engineer at GlucoseVision
+- 🧪 Freelance Data Scientist / ML Engineer
-- 🎓 AI & ML Researcher at UofT
+- 🎓 Teacher & Researcher at the University of Toronto

 I completed my HBSc in Statistics and Computer Science from UofT, where I also taught a plethora of computer science and statistics courses as a TA.
-During my undergraduate studies, I also published some papers.
+During my undergraduate studies, I also published some papers,and worked as a research engineer in two really interesting fields: Machine Learning and Theoretical Statistics.
+One of them led to a paper being published, whereas the other led to a pitch to ML Director of Scotiabank (One of Canada's largest bank) along with RCMP on how to stop money laundering and human traficking with the use of AI.

  In my free time, you'll find me working on my passion projects, playing video games, power-lifting, or participating in any kind of sport I can get my hands on. 📚🎮💪🏀

 Please feel free to reach out on [LinkedIn](https://www.linkedin.com/in/tahir-muhammad-7b534016b/) for any inquiries.
 I'm always happy to help in any way I can. 🤝